1B Adams heads list of 26 new free agents

 Kansas City outfielder Terrance Gore became a free agent, then agreed to a minor league contract.

-Several players agreed to contracts as the deadline approached, among them Milwaukee catcher Stephen Vogt and right-hander Jeremy Jeffress, Los Angeles Angels right-hander Blake Wood and Cleveland right-hander Danny Otero.
+Eleven players reached agreements as the deadline approached, among them Milwaukee catcher Stephen Vogt ($3,065,000) and right-hander Jeremy Jeffress ($1.7 million plus a pair of club options) and Cleveland right-hander Dan Otero ($1.3 million) and outfielder Abraham Almonte ($825,000).